 Businesses must find a way to develop Standard Operating Procedures for aging hardware and deliver them in a way that inspires a new workforce, while also reducing downtime and errors.

 That sounds tough.
-How does SwipeGuide help with these challenges and create work instructions for the modern workforce?
+How does SwipeGuide help with these challenges and create work instructions for the future manufacturing industry?

 We keep the user at the core of everything we do.
 With our user-centered platform, machine operators and field service engineers can visualize and standardize digital work instructions, on any device, in a matter of minutes.
 We’ve made the worker the hero with an intuitive platform where anyone can create really good instructions and instantly share them around the globe.

 By focusing on an effortless user experience, we’ve created digital work instructions by the worker, for the worker.